The Biggest Misconception About Singapore Bloggers

-Simply put, they are the influencers of today.
+Simply put, they are the influential publications of today.
 Hundreds and thousands of people see the content they create.

 How Do You Measure The Most Popular Singapore Blogs?

 To come up with this ranking, we used SimilarWeb traffic numbers which is now recognised as the most accurate publicly available estimator of online traffic.
 It gives your accurate estimates of a website’s traffic down to it’s monthly visits.
 Previously, we used Alexa determine this list and the 20 most popular websites in Singapore – it is nowhere as accurate.

 There are other metrics that can gauge the influence of these bloggers like their social media influence and online reputation.
 It’s essential to consider if the blogger fits your brand image, who their readers are and their ability to create content that can cut through the clutter before thinking of engaging them.
 The majority of bloggers keep themselves free from controversy as they know it puts off advertisers.

 Different infuencers have varying levels of influence across new media.
 Some are hugely influential on social media or youtube but when it comes to their blog they don’t have much traffic or bother to update it.
-So it depends greatly on who your targert audience is and where you want to advertise.
+So it depends greatly on who your targert audience is and which channels they use.

-For fashion related companies and blogshops, Instagram is by far the most cost-effective approach and let's you hit a mass audience rapidly.
-However, I feel the most powerful medium is still blog advertising because these posts give brands a permanent and powerful online presence.
+For fashion related companies and blogshops, Instagram is amazing.
+It is by far the most cost-effective approach and let’s you hit a mass audience rapidly.
+For other content, the stronger medium is still blog advertising because these posts give brands a permanent and powerful online presence on the Internet.
 And the top blogs usually have a strong Facebook presence as well.